andrew-drogalis/Gain-Capital-API/README.md

 ## Lightstreamer

 Live data streaming is provided by the Lightstreamer client, currently this feature is not integrated into this repository.
-In the future, I hope to incorporate this feature, but please see the C++ Lightstreamer repo provided below.
+In the future, I hope to incorporate this feature, but please see the C++ Lightstreamer repository provided below.
 This will be the jumping off point for integration into this repository.

 - [Lightstreamer for C++](https://github.com/AndrewCarterUK/LightstreamerCpp)